skgolammahmud/machine_learning/README.md

 3. Regression is about predicting a numerical value based on the previous values and its related features.
 Regression technique is often used to predict stock prices, housing prices, salaries etc.<br><br>

+Supervised vs Unsupervised Learning: <br>

+1. Machine learning methods are broadly classified into two types: Supervised learning and Unsupervised learning. <br>
+2. Supervised learning is a method in which the model is trained on a labeled dataset such as house price prediction. <br>
+3. Unsupervised learning is a method in which the input data is not provided with labels and the model is expected to classify the data based on the hidden patters and structures like document classification. <br><br>